syuja/GreenPlumSetup/expand/Volume.md

 <a id='top'></a>

 In order to load data into Greenplum, we will first create a volume on OpenStack.
+We will attach it to an instance.
+This instance along with its attached volume will
+become our **ETL server**.
-We will attach it to an instance, then `curl` the data set into it.
+Then, we will `curl` an external data set into it.
-Finally, we will use `gpfdist` to make it available to the Greenplum database through
+Finally, we will use `gpfdist` to make it available from the ETL server to the Greenplum database.
-an external database.

 ### Intro: